witnessmenow/ESP32-Cheap-Yellow-Display/ADDONS.md

-# Hardware
+# Add-Ons

-Here is a list of aditional hardware that can add funcitonality to your CYD
+Here is a list of aditional hardware add-ons that can add funcitonality to your CYD

 ## Speakers